Been eating a home made modified version of Yakisoba, and its completely awesome!

 "Does that mean we'll have some personal time together?" asked Valerie, as Alicia reached for her cup of coffee.

-Time: Friend and Enemy
+The Return: A Friend and an Enemy

 "Excuse me?
 You've got a friend of mine, and I'm not leaving without her..."
 Helayne's voice broke the silence as Torman and Valerie forced Alicia through the rubble on their way to the door.